json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi-client.md

         }
     }
     ```

+    > [!NOTE]
+    > If you specified a namespace in step 2, put this class in the same namespace.
+For example, add `namespace GeneratedCode;` below the `using` lines.

 7. Extend your demo code to send a partial PATCH request with the help of our package: